manulera/genestorian_data_refinement/readme.md

 #### How build_nltk_tags works
 * It starts with a list of genotype from the strains.tsv which is essentially the input.
 * From the list of the genotype, a list of alleles is extracted.
-* A feature dict is built for each toml file present in allele_components.
+* A feature dict is built for each toml file present in allele_components directory(others.toml not being used at present).
 The keys in the feature dict are name and synonyms of the features in the feature toml file.
 * Whenever any part of allele is matched to the key  of the feature dict, it is added to the pattern, along with the tag.
+* Separators are identified in the allele name and tagged as '-'.
-* Parts of allele name which aren't identfied as an allele feature are tagged as 'other'
+* Parts of allele name which aren't identfied as an allele feature or separator are tagged as 'other'

 ### Summarize nltk tags
 You can have a look at alleles which follow similar patterns, count the number of alleles following same pattern and look at the most frequently occurring features tagged with other's tag.
-1. To find the alleles that follow same patterns:
+##### To find the alleles that follow same patterns:
 Import `json_common_pattern_dict` from `genestorian_module`. `json_common_pattern_dict` takes argument alleles_ntlk.json.
 This generates a file 'common_pattern.json' file in the respective lab directory.
-2. To count the number of alleles that follow same pattern:
+##### To count the number of alleles that follow same pattern:
 Import `count_most_common_other_tag` from `genestorian_module`. `count_common_patterns` takes argument alleles_nltk.json.
 This generates a file 'most_common_other_tag.tsv' file in the respective lab directory.
-1. To count the most commonly occurring features which are tagged with 'other' tag:
+##### To count the most commonly occurring features which are tagged with 'other' tag:
 Import `count_most_common_other_tag` from `genestorian_module`. `count_most_common_other_tag` takes argument alleles_nltk.json.
 This generates a file 'most_common_other_tag.tsv' file in the respective lab directory.
 eg:
 ```